The Jack Chi is a hybrid dog resulting from the breeding of the Jack Russell Terrier and the Chihuahua.

 By and large, though, older children are a bit of a better fit for a Jack Chi.
 In fact, the friendship that builds between canine and child can be beneficial to the behavior and responsibility of both.

 When Jack Chi dogs act up, they often do so because they’re after attention or companionship.
 Because of that, becoming best friends and playmates has a host of advantages.

 However, this is a somewhat fragile and delicate dog breed, so the Jack Chi is, more generally speaking, better suited to solo owners or couples than houses with children.

 Nevertheless, if you do some of the due diligence we’ve discussed, problems ought to be minimal.

 The Jack Chis comes from the very loved and popular Chihuahua along with the fierce Jack Russel Terrier.

-This makes the Jack Chi quite a unique breed of dogs but there are still certain breeds which are similar to it.
+This makes the Jack Chi quite a unique breed of dogs but there are still certain breeds that are similar to it.

 You can expect these breeds to be about 10 to 15 inches tall because they are all quite short.

-Moreover, they weigh very less too due to their size and have an average weight of 8 to 18 pounds.
+Moreover, they weigh very little too due to their size and have an average weight of 8 to 18 pounds.